MrDamiAde/MrDamiAde/README.md

 ## Objective

 My journey in learning IT has sparked a passion for troubleshooting and cloud networking.
+I recently completed a 3-month IT Technician Skills Bootcamp with Just
+IT and am currently pursuing my CompTIA A+ certification.
 I am now eager to transition into the field as a First Line Support Engineer, where I can apply my skills and continue to grow in IT support

 ## Skills